wultra/powerauth-crypto/docs/Implementation-notes.md

 Application key is sent with every PowerAuth Authentication as `pa_application_key`.

-Application secret enters the authentication algorithm in final HMAC_SHA256 as a part of the `DATA` and hence it is a part of the PowerAuth authentication (sent implicitly in `pa_auth_code`).
+Application secret enters the authentication algorithm in final MAC computation and hence it is a part of the PowerAuth authentication (sent implicitly in `pa_auth_code`).
 It never travels from the application in plain text format.

 ## Entering Values in Client Application